dadapunk/lateral/project_specs.md

 ## Overview

-Creative Spark is a minimalist cross-platform application inspired by Brian Eno's Oblique Strategies.
+Lateral is a minimalist cross-platform application inspired by Brian Eno's Oblique Strategies.
 The app serves as a digital deck of thought-provoking prompts designed to help artists, writers, musicians, and creators overcome creative blocks through lateral thinking.

 ## Technical Architecture